johannes-titz/mimosa/README.md

 `lme4` package.
 Directly below it, a separate **R analysis code** panel contains a complete, copyable script: data loading, the matching `lmer` or `glmer` call, and `sjPlot::tab_model(model)`.
-Variable names that require quoting and Mimosa’s dichotomous event coding are preserved in the generated code.
+Variable names that require quoting and Mimosa’s binary outcome coding are preserved in the generated code.

 <figure>